cloudblog004/fantasticfoodies/content/en/posts/1098-recipe-of-perfect-chicken-and-amp-vegetables-stir-fry-noodles.md

 1. Transfer to serving bowl and garnish with spring onion greens.
 Chicken and vegetable stir-fry Noodles is ready to be served hot.
 1. Ready to serve and ENJOY!

-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.
 Every line has a number of chickens separated by spaces.
 The number of chickens corresponds to an opcode.

-So that's going to wrap this up with this exceptional food chicken &amp; vegetables stir-fry noodles recipe.
+So that's going to wrap this up with this exceptional food chicken & vegetables stir-fry noodles recipe.
 Thank you very much for your time.
 I am sure that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!